 What About Long-Term Effects?

+There are various cocaine addiction side effects.
 With repeated exposure to cocaine, the brain begins to adapt.
-When not using the drug, users may feel highly sensitive, irritable and moody, all signs of withdrawal.
+When not using the drug, users may feel highly sensitive, irritable and moody, all signs of cocaine withdrawal.
 Rather than seeking normal things like food, relationships or other rewards, people begin to fixate on cocaine.

 Aside from being highly addictive, repeated use of cocaine can lead to physical problems like bloody noses, decreased sense of smell, problems swallowing, restlessness, panic attacks, paranoia and irritability.
 Regular cocaine use places heavy stress on the heart and vascular system, which can harden the arteries and lead to seizures and death.

 Each year, about half a million people are sent to the ER for cocaine use.
 Between 2001 and 2014, there was a 42 percent increase in the number of deaths from the stimulant.
 There are specific reasons why cocaine is dangerous and potentially fatal.

 Users take cocaine in binges, which means the drug is used repeatedly and in higher and higher doses.
 This, in itself, can lead to severe reactions like panic attacks, full-blown hallucinations or overdose.